nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 edited things you are not suppose to, or you have edited wrongly.
 There is a way to minimise this damage (This is optional, and you do not have to do this if you are fine with losing data).
 Here are the steps:
-1. When you ended Stonks XD already but wants to edit the `.csv` files, make a copy of them first.
+1. When you have terminated Stonks XD but want to edit the `.csv` files, make a copy of them first.

-2. When you run Stonks XD and receive corruption errors, end the program.
+2. If you run Stonks XD and receive corruption errors, end the program.

 3. Copy and paste the contents from your copies back into `StonksXD_Entries.csv` and `StonksXD_Settings.csv`.
 This means all your edits are gone.
-But, this pretty much ensures that there will be no corrupted data.
+But, this will ensure that there will be no data is lost.

 ---